kdheepak/kdheepak.github.io/content/23-technical_writing.md

 Microsoft's ecosystem comes at a price, literally.
 Word is proprietary, and Word's format is a proprietary data format.
 When you use Word, by storing your work in this proprietary software's proprietary data format, you tie yourself down to this particular licensed software for the forseeable future.
-When you use Word, you make the implicit assumption that everyone you work with has the same software on their computer.
+You also make the implicit assumption that everyone you work with has the same software on their computer.
 Word also does not play well with its counterparts on OSX.
 With the same content, the document is presented differently depending on which machine you open it on.
 As far as I know there isn't even a version for Linux machines.
 Heck, Microsoft Word does not even play well with previous versions of Microsoft Word.
-I understand why this issue occurs, considering complexity in operating systems and software, but why is this so widely accepted?
+I understand why this issue occurs, considering the complexity in operating systems and software.
 Backward incompatible software or cross incompatibility are probably inevitable, but as an user, I shouldn't have to be concerned about this.
 I shouldn't have to think about what software or what version of a software my reviewers are using when I'm sending them a document.
 And speaking of sharing documents, did you know you can end up transferring malware through a Word document?